Canonical Tags are an Essential Part of Every Site’s Architecture: Here’s Why

 Most canonical URLs would probably be linked internally at least once because they are usually an important part of the site.

 If a canonical URL is not linked directly it may indicate the canonical URL is wrong.

 If the canonical URL redirects to another URL, then it can’t be a true canonical URL.

 Broken canonical URL:

 If the canonical URL isn’t a valid URL then Google will probably just ignore it but it will still waste time, which reduces crawling efficiency.

 Using canonical tags for mobile

-If you have a mobile website on separate URLs, Google recommends that you canonicalize your mobile site to your desktop site to compliment a rel-alternate.
+If you have a mobile website on separate URLs, Google recommends that you canonicalize your mobile site to your desktop site to complement a rel-alternate.

 Canonical tags for pagination